 After more than 20 years of business, Jason Watson Todd of multi-disciplinary architecture, landscape, maintenance and construction firm Terravita is getting back to his roots.
 A major operational restructuring is refocusing his passion for the environment and cutting edge design.
 “I came up with the name Terravita in 1996,” says Watson Todd.
 “It’s Latin, meaning Earth and Life.
 The company has grown a lot over the years but now it’s time to get back to the original meaning behind the name.
 We’re metamorphosing.”

-The architectural and design studio delivers beautiful, liveable homes and the team see themselves as a gateway for clients to achieve their dreams through.
-The team see themselves as a gateway for clients to achieve their dreams through the lens of environmental protection, without forgoing style and beauty.
+The architectural and design studio delivers beautiful, liveable homes and the team see themselves as a gateway for clients to achieve their dreams through the lens of environmental protection, without forgoing style and beauty.
 A Terravita home is contemporary and chic; its environmental aspects are basically invisible whether it’s a refurbishment or new build.
 Terravita’s five sectors – renewables, gardens, construction, design and maintenance – are being brought back under the umbrella of the main company, allowing processes to be refined and concentrated.
 “We want to make sure the client is centred in every aspect of the business,” says Watson Todd.
 “Bringing everything back under one roof means the flow of information is contained.”

 The Terravita team consists of architects, technical architects, landscape designers and biologists, all connected by a passion for environmental design.
 “We go all the way to the edge on the design side and then pull it back into reality,” explains Watson Todd.
 “It’s a lot of fun and gives us an opportunity to think outside of the mainstream before reining it back in.”
 The enthusiasm of his team is one of the things that inspires Watson-Todd to keep pursuing his dreams.
 “There is so much new information out there every day.
 I can’t keep up by myself,” he says.
 “What it boils down to is the team’s passion.
 Each of us has our own areas of interest.
 We meet once a week to brainstorm new ideas and find action points.
 Sometimes it might take six months to develop an idea and sometimes it might be five years.”